C3ETH/c3eth.github.io/content/en/catalyst/fund7/challenges/Catalyst - Rapid Funding Mechanisms/campaign-brief.md

 type: docs
 hide_feedback: true
 ---
-How can we distribute Cardano Treasury funds more rapidly in a transparent, accountable, and safe manner?
+How can we distribute Cardano treasury funds more rapidly in a transparent, accountable, and safe manner?

 Fund Size: **$250,000 USD paid in Ada**